dimitri-nicolo/calico/bpf-gpl/doc.md

 - CT miss is expected because the unencapped flow has not previously been seen here.
-- This would normally be mid-flow TCP, handled by drop to iptables, but in the `EGRESS_GATEWAY` case we handle as `CT_NEW`.
-- When creating CT state at EGRESS_GATEWAY, whitelist both sides, because otherwise a mid-flow TCP packet will be considered invalid on the `FROM_HOST` side (at the following host or tunnel interface leaving the gateway node).
+- This would normally be mid-flow TCP, handled by drop to iptables, but in the `EGRESS_GATEWAY` case we handle as `CT_NEW` and whitelist both sides, because otherwise a mid-flow TCP packet will be considered invalid on the `FROM_HOST` side (at the following host or tunnel interface leaving the gateway node).
 - Skip tc.c RPF check, because we expect source IP to differ from the egress gateway pod's own IP, on the return path.
 - Set `SKIP_RPF` mark when dropping to iptables, for same reason.
-- ???
-Does it mean we're incorrectly skipping host interface policy on the outbound path, after egress from on egress gateway?

 [4] On the return path of an egress gateway flow with client and gateway on different nodes, TO_HOST from a cluster encap device: